frudakisk/Coding-Portfolio-Kyle-Frudakis-2022/CustomersShoppingCart-main/README.md

 3. if no items are displayed it might be a filepath issue add items via the admin account.
 4. nick 12345 is a customer account, register function also works to create a new customer account.
 5. everything in the gui is intuitive and clearly labeled.

+# YouTube Video Link
+Here is a link to a demo of the project: https://youtu.be/DdPOjYu1bJw